 Hudson Oaks real estate is some of the most expensive in Texas, although Hudson Oaks house values don't compare to the most expensive real estate in the U.S.

-Hudson Oaks is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hudson Oaks is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hudson Oaks is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Hudson Oaks who work in management occupations (19.48%), architecture and engineering (13.22%), and teaching (10.17%).

 Also of interest is that Hudson Oaks has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 12.32% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hudson Oaks telecommute to their jobs.
+Overall, about 12.32% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small city, Hudson Oaks does not have a public transit system used by locals to get to and from work.